 This is followed by a scoping visit to the clusters to close conversations with the members, have an introductory conversation with potential candidates, identifying prospective trainers and training venues, etc.

-Happy faces of Aritsans Warli Painting on Paper Fabric Jewellery Making Workshop
+Happy faces of Artisans Warli Painting on Paper Fabric Jewellery Making Workshop

 The training will comprise of hard skills training, as well as soft skills training.
 On the first day of training, candidates are taken through the course curriculum and can

 clear any doubts that they have.
-The hard skills component is aimed at equip candidates to be proficient at a craft.
+The hard skills component is aimed at equipping candidates to be proficient at a craft.

-Variety of products has been produced by the women artisans, ready to sell.
-Products include wall hangings, warli art handpainted clay bottle . ceramic jewelry box warli handpainted, candle holder, trays, canvas and jute warli handpainted bags, baskets etc
+A variety of products has been produced by the women artisans, ready to sell.
+Products include wall hangings, warli art handpainted clay bottles. ceramic jewelry box warli handpainted, candle holder, trays, canvas and jute warli handpainted bags, baskets, etc

 Market Linkages and Workshops

-Women artisans selling their own products in Mumbai Exhibitions, lots of people love their art.
-Kids and their parents participated in warli workshop conducted by our women artisans.
-Learning basic of warli art.
+Women artisans selling their own products in the Mumbai Exhibitions, lots of people love their art.
+Kids and their parents participated in Warli workshop conducted by our women artisans.
+Learning the basics of Warli art.

 Certificate of Excellence

-All women artisans were falicitated with “LTI’s Women Artisans Skill Enhancement Project” Certificate
+All women artisans were facilitated with “LTI’s Women Artisans Skill Enhancement Project” Certificate

 About Larsen and Toubro Infotech

 LTI is a global technology consulting and digital solutions company helping more than 250 clients succeed in a converging world.
 Founded 20 years ago, with present operations in 27 countries, as the information technology arm of the Larsen & Toubro group, LTI’s unique heritage gives them unrivaled real-world expertise to solve the most complex challenges of enterprises across all industries.
-Each day, LTI’s team of more than 20,000 LTItes enable their clients to improve the effectiveness of their business and technology operations, and deliver value to their customers, employees and shareholders.
+Each day, LTI’s team of more than 20,000 LTItes enables their clients to improve the effectiveness of their business and technology operations and deliver value to their customers, employees, and shareholders.

-FUEL is a non-profit organization which has its origin in Pune, was initiated in 2006 and emerged from the idea of providing students with access to information and opportunities.
-Over the last decade, with experiences from wide sectors like education, skilling, employment and entrepreneurship, FUEL has earned its name in the ‘Champions of Change’ Team spearheaded by Niti Aayog.
+FUEL is a non-profit organization that has its origin in Pune, was initiated in 2006 and emerged from the idea of providing students with access to information and opportunities.
+Over the last decade, with experiences from wide sectors like education, skilling, employment, and entrepreneurship, FUEL has earned its name in the ‘Champions of Change’ Team spearheaded by Niti Aayog.